ozzy4654/material-range-bar/README.md

 ### Change Log
 ```
+1.5.2 - Corrected Pinview bug, now it no longer keeps recreating sliderThumbs if you want to change the color.
+If its null it will create the sliderThumb.
+Also added helper functions for Pinview "changeBoundaryTint(paintColor : Int)" so now the RangeBar class can just change the boundary tint instead of creating a whole new View.
+Also added Helper methods into RangeBar gets/sets for left/right index as well as "setThumbsIndex(leftIndex: Int, rightIndex: Int)"
+1.5.1 - Added Added functions to reset the rangebar. i.e using a clear bar.
+1.5.0 - Converted to Kotlin and increased build tools for Android 11 and removed support for Android 6.0(Api23) and below.
 1.4.8 - Added mrb_minThumbDistance for specifying distances between 2 thumbs.
 All the selector properties are renamed to thumb.
 1.4.7 - Fixed selector boundary cut-off issue
 1.4.6 - Added tick colors, Added Left,Right and Default Selector Color.
 Added Touch Started /Touch Ended events to Rangebar.
 Fixed rangebar so that it behaves correctly inside scrollview.
 Also fixed Selected Tick label color issue.